-This time we sharpen up the Swiss Army Knife of mountain bike manoeuvres.
+As well as looking pretty damn cool, the bunny hop is the Swiss Army Knife of mountain bike manoeuvres.
 It’s not how high you can hop but how you’re getting off the ground that really counts.

 This is really no different to how your feet would move if you were just jumping off the ground without your bike.
 As your feet push off the ground you’d end up on your toes and your feet would be pointed toward the ground.
-Do same thing on your flat pedals and your feet will stay attached as you and your bike get airborne.
+Do this exact same thing on your flat pedal and your feet will stay attached as you and your bike get airborne.

 Range of motion

-A bigger range of motion is required here in order to make your bunny-hops more effective.
+A bigger range of motion is required here in order to make your bunny hops more effective.
 The first part is basically a manual, as you’re trying to lift your front wheel by quickly shifting your weight away from your front end.
 As you reach your most rearward range of motion and stop, all of that momentum will be transferred into your bike and your front wheel will go light.
 Let it hang here for a split second to gauge your tipping point, then go from your hips being behind your saddle to being right up at your stem and bars.

 Using the larger bunny-hop technique, roll towards a stick and keep it on your side.
 As you turn away from it you’ll set up a tip in the direction of the obstacle.
 Use that lean and go for a big bunny-hop.
 Instead of hopping away from the ground, you’ll be hopping sideways over the stick.
 Spot your landing and get ready to steer for balance once both wheels are back on the ground.